thienson98/tftranslator/README.md

 The default languages of the translator are *Vietnamese (vi)* and *English (en)*.
 You can translate into other languages with the ```--lang=<language code>``` option.

-For example, use the following command to translate into Japanese:
+For example, use the following command to translate to Japanese:

 ```
 php artisan 3F:translator --lang=ja
 ```

-Or translate into Vietnamese, Japanese and Chinese:
+Or translate to Vietnamese, Japanese and Chinese:

 ```
 php artisan 3F:translator --lang=ja,vi,zh